Cycling in Bangkok: Sala Daeng to Chao Phraya Sky Park

 Upon entering Sri Nakhon Khuean Khan Park, the environment becomes more structured yet remains calm.
 Wooden bridges, lakes, and shared paths define this section, with cyclists, joggers, and walkers gradually appearing as the morning develops.
 Light filters through the trees, and movement remains slow and steady.

 Outside the park, the route transitions onto elevated pathways, where the environment shifts between more open stretches and narrower sections lined with dense vegetation.
-At points, the path runs through enclosed green corridors with limited visibility, before opening again near homes and small clearings.
+At times the path narrows into enclosed green corridors before opening again near homes and small clearings.
 Dogs rest along the edges, and the sound of chickens carries across nearby houses.

 The route briefly rejoins local roads before returning to elevated paths, where it becomes quieter again with minimal traffic.